hugolargo/other_projects/README.md

-# spotify_project
+# Python bits
-Spiced Academy Final Project
+a selection of small projects I did at Spiced Academy